derbias/text-generation-webui/docs/12 - OpenAI API.md

 Warning: You cannot mix embeddings from different models even if they have the same dimensions.
 They are not comparable.

+### Audio transcription (pydub/ffmpeg)

+The `/v1/audio/transcriptions` endpoint requires `pydub` and a working `ffmpeg` binary in your PATH.
+If these are missing, the endpoint returns `503` with a clear message and the rest of the API continues to work.

 ### Compatibility & not so compatibility

 Note: the table below may be obsolete.